Providing Reading Opportunities to Children in Rural Villages

-When the Tuk-Tuk Library goes to a school, librarians and volunteers go with it and they take a full book-bag of 100 books, which is loaned to the students for a period of 2-6 weeks so they have a continual supply of new books to read.
+When the Tuk-Tuk Library goes to a village school, librarians and volunteers go with it and they take a full book-bag of 100 books, which is loaned to the students for a period of 2-6 weeks so they have a continual supply of new books to read.

 The librarians spend the day with the children conducting fun reading games, teaching them how to respect books, teaching singing games etc. They also play games with the students which teach teamwork, coordination, group involvement and other skills - all conveyed through play.
 Hygiene promotion through songs, stories and drama will have long-term positive outcomes for students’ health.
 If time allows, writing skills will be worked on, with story and poetry competitions.
 By involving the local teacher in these activities as well, they will educate the local teacher on how to run these kinds of activities in their classrooms in the future.